 The programme is fully structured, meaning that credit requirements are set.
 The degree is successfully completed when 180 credits are earned.
 The bachelor's programme in economics is organized in two parts, the orientation phase (first and second semesters) and a specialization phase (the third through sixth semesters).

-During the orientation phase, which is generally the same as in all other bachelor's programmes of the Faculty of Economic Sciences, you will develop skills in fundamental questions and answers to economic sciences as well as to some important and related disciplines.
+During the orientation phase, which is generally the same as in all other bachelor's programmes of the Faculty of Business and Economics, you will develop skills in fundamental questions and answers to economic sciences as well as to some important and related disciplines.
 In addition to knowledge in business and economics, you will learn, for example, about relevant mathematical and statistical methods.
 The required courses help you develop the technical and methodological basis in order to specialize in economics during your bachelor's studies.

 The second part of the programme is the specialization phase.
 The courses in economics covers economic policy, public finance, empirical economic research, and monetary theory or labour economics.
 A particular focus of economics in Göttingen is international economic relations.
 As part of the programme, there are also several electives that you can chose from the subject of business administration.
 In an interdisciplinary part, you can pick from courses in other areas based on your own interests and career goals.
 Proof of very good knowledge of English is a requirement (for example, by completing a business English course).